 ATTEND AN EVENT

 We offer many ways for community members to be involved in our organization—we truly have something for everyone!
 There are get-your-hands-dirty volunteering events, winter snowshoe/ski outings, year-round hikes, guided paddles, trail and fun runs.
-We have plenty of kid-friendly events: pack your basket for a summer solstice picnic, kick up your heels at Arts on the Hills music, learn how our organic blueberry farm works while trying your hand at raking and winnowing at our organic blueberry farm, munch on blueberries at August’s berry pick, and enjoy Blueberry Tales with Camden Public Library's Miss Amy.
+We have plenty of kid-friendly events: pack your basket for a summer solstice picnic, kick up your heels at Arts on the Hills music, try your hand at raking and winnowing at our organic blueberry farm, munch on blueberries at August’s berry picks, and enjoy Blueberry Tales with Camden Public Library's Miss Amy.